Odakyu 10000 series High Super Express

 The 10000 series High Super Express was a Romancecar train type, introduced in commemoration of the 80th anniversary of Odakyu.
 Odakyu painted the HiSE red and white, unlike other Romancecar trains which were painted orange and grey.
 Seating is installed higher than other trains as so that passengers can enjoy the scenery better.
 Traction and braking systems are based on those of 7000 series LSE.

 However, not all units were simply scrapped.
-Nagano Electric Railway (Nagaden) purchased two of them, shortening to four-car units.
+Nagano Electric Railway (Nagaden) purchased two of them, shortened to four-car units.
 They were renamed 1000 series Yukemuri.

 Current Operations & Future Prospects

-Nagaden uses them on Limited Express (both patterns A and B) along with 2100 series (ex-JR East 253 series).
-The 1000 series are also used on Nonbiri-Train, a kind of rail tour that runs very slowly.
+Nagaden uses them for Limited Express (both patterns A and B) along with 2100 series (ex-JR East 253 series).
+The 1000 series are also used for Nonbiri-Train (also known as the pattern S), a kind of rail tour that runs very slowly.

 Photos